Interdisciplinary Augmentative Communication and Technology Team

 Communication Bill of Rights

-CPD-SA 90 "Early Language Learners and Augmentative Communication and Assistive Technology" - this course will be offered in the summer of 2017.
-MCPS staff can check PDO to see details.
+CPD-SA 90 "Early Language Learners and Augmentative Communication and Assistive Technology" - this course will be offered in the fall of 2017.
+MCPS staff can check PDO in late August to see details.

 InterACT is staffed